hndai/TrafficFlowPrediction/README.md

 ## Train the model

 **Run command below to train the model:**
-- Training baseline single DL model based on CPeMS dataset.
+- Train the baseline single DL model based on CPeMS dataset.
 ```
 python train_t.py --model model_name
 ```

 You can choose "lstm", "gru" or "saes" as arguments.
 The ```.h5``` weight file was saved at model folder.

-- Training composite DL model based on CPeMS dataset.
+- Train the composite DL model based on CPeMS dataset.
 ```
 python train_wd.py --model model_name
 ```
 You can choose "w_attention_d" (WADM) or "wd_crossLayer_attention" (DCN) as arguments.
-The ```.h5``` weight file was saved at model folder.
+The ```.h5``` weight file is saved at model folder.

 - Training model based on FBBC dataset.
 ```